kelvinagyareyeboah/Driftnote/README.md

-t dependency.
+.
 Notes are written directly to your device's SQLite database (`expo-sqlite`).

 - **⚡ Smart
   Edits made offline are autom pending status.
 As soon as connectivity returns, Driftnote pushes ch- **⏱️ 750ms Debounced Autosave**